Bang1338/wordle-today/PREVIOUS.md

 ### Hint #2: Vowels
 <details>
   <summary>How many?</summary>
-  There are 2 vowels.
+  There are 3 vowels.
 </details>

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "P"
+  Begins with the letter "A"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "L"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A situation of serious and immediate danger.
+  To come up from a lower to a higher position.
 </details>

 ## ANSWER